Minimally Operative Directed Aesthetics

 Your MODA Makeover

-Our plastic surgeon will perform your MODA Makeover at St. Francis Hospital’s Ambulatory Surgical Center or at Henrico Doctors Hospital – Forest Campus.
+Our plastic surgeons will perform your MODA Makeover at St. Francis Hospital’s Ambulatory Surgical Center or at Henrico Doctors Hospital – Forest Campus.
 During this outpatient procedure, most patients typically require local anesthetic and gentle sedation to maximize safety during surgery and minimize discomfort.
 At times, a general anesthetic is performed, depending on the nature of the planned procedure.
 Typical procedures take approximately 2 hours.

 Your MODA Makeover Recovery